apache/openwhisk/docs/reference.md

 ## Python actions
-Python version 2 and 3 are supported in OpenWhisk.
+OpenWhisk supports running Python actions using two different runtime versions.

 ### Python 3 actions

 Python 3 actions are executed using Python 3.6.1.
+To use this runtime, specify the `wsk` CLI parameter `--kind python:3` when creating or updating an action.
-In addition to the Python 3 standard library, the following packages are also available for use by Python actions.
+The following packages are available for use by Python actions, in addition to the Python 3.6 standard libraries.
-To specify version 3 of python  at the time of creating and updating an action use  CLI the parameter `--kind python:3`

 - aiohttp v1.3.3
 - appdirs v1.4.3